A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 10
+After yesterday debacle my morale was very low.
+Today has been a breath of fresh air!
+I revamped my maze-walking skills from previous AoC, and I managed to complete both parts pretty quickly.
+Fun fact: at some point I got to the solution of part 2 before solving part 1 :) Switching between the 2 has been quite smooth.
+Glad!

 # Day 9
 The first terrible defeat, as expected :( It was all going too well, until today.
 The problem was fun, and in this moment in my life I feel really anxious for a